craftercms/docs/source/developers/in-context-editing.rst

     |

-Here's an example of enabling in-context editing pencils for embedded components, using the Website Editorial bp, ``feature`` embedded component
+Let's take a look at an example of enabling in-context editing pencils for embedded components, using the Website Editorial bp, ``feature`` embedded component.

 Here's how the features section pencils look like before adding the ``iceAttr`` with the ``component`` tag: